-The Sacrament of the Eucharist celebrated and received during the Holy Sacrifice of the Mass is the source and summit of the Christian Life.
-It is the source of unity between God and Man, and within the Church; and so is rightly called Holy Communion.
-We celebrate the Eucharist at Jesus' command to do this in memory of Him; we therefore participate in this form of worship at the command of God and receive the real presence of God.
-The sacrifice offered is a thanksgiving sacrifice of praise to the Father; it is the same sacrifice the Christ offered on the Cross of Calvary for our salvation and deliverance from sin.
-It is therefore the primary and most perfect form of Worship we participate in.
+The Sacrament of the Eucharist celebrated and received during the Holy Sacrifice of the Mass is the source and summit of the Christian Life.4 It is the source of unity between God and Man, and within the Church; and so is rightly called Holy Communion.5 We celebrate the Eucharist at Jesus' command to do this in memory of Him; we therefore participate in this form of worship at the command of God and receive the real presence of God.6 The sacrifice offered is a thanksgiving sacrifice of praise to the Father; it is the same sacrifice the Christ offered on the Cross of Calvary for our salvation and deliverance from sin.7 It is therefore the primary and most perfect form of Worship we participate in.
 The Academy will make sure that every Holyday of Obligation is celebrated with Mass.

-There will be a Welcome Mass for Year 7 when they join the Academy and a Mass of Thanksgiving celebrated on the Year 11 students' last day.
-These will be in addition the celebration of Mass for Patron Saint's Feast Days of each of our Houses, and a monthly Mass celebrated in the Chapel at Lunch time.
+There will be a Welcome Mass for Year 7 when they join the Academy, and a Mass of Thanksgiving celebrated on the Year 11 and 13 students' last day.
+Mass is regularly celebrated in school.
 Students will be actively involved in the preparation of all Masses and the different ministries; as well as participating through responding in the prayers, hymns, periods of silence and other liturgical actions.